aedwards12/phase_0_unit_1/week_1/6_wireframing/my_reflection.md

 * Which parts of the challenge did you find tedious?

 <!-- Add your reflection here.
 Remove the comment markers -->

+This design experience reminded me of a class I took last semester in college.
+The class was called Typography Design.
+We used alot of the same techniques to deside how the user was going to interact with the content.
+I really enjoyed working with the grid and making layouts.
+I still would like to learn more about how I can use Adobe Illustrator more effectively in my design process.
+I think its tedious, but I also think it is a very necessary task.
+I understand why programmers work with design teams because doing all this work yourself would be nightmare.
+I learned that I could use Illustrator to make my mockup layouts.
+I learned that there are lots of resources on the internet I can use to make my templates fast and efficiently.